 'Our Sport and Exercise Psychology MSc programme moves beyond the fundamentals of psychological science by focusing on significant areas in the applied contexts of sport and exercise, while providing a critical understanding of sport and exercise psychology,' explains professor Sophia Jowett, Sport and Exercise Psychology MSc course director.

-'The other route to working in sport and exercise psychology is via the British Association of Sport and Exercise Science (BASES), whereby graduates must have completed an endorsed undergraduate degree, followed by a period of supervised experience to become BASES accredited sport and exercise scientist who specialises in psychology support.
+'One further route is via the BASES, whereby graduates must have completed an endorsed undergraduate degree, followed by a period of supervised experience to become BASES accredited sport and exercise scientist who specialises in psychology support.
 Individuals who follow this route will not be eligible to apply for registration with the HCPC,' adds Faye.

 Entry without a degree or with a foundation degree or HND only is not possible.